HanzhouLiu/DiNAT-IR/docs/rain13k.md

-## 🚀 Reproducing Results on DPDD Dataset
+## 🚀 Reproducing Results on Rain13K Dataset

-We provide instructions to reproduce **DiNAT-IR** results on the DPDD defocus deblurring dataset.
+We provide instructions to reproduce **DiNAT-IR** results on the Rain13K deraining dataset.

 ---